-Nauticus' subsea robotic ecosystem is headlined by the Company's flagship product, Aquanaut, a vehicle that begins its mission in a hydrodynamically efficient configuration which enables efficient transit to the worksite (i.e., operating as an autonomous underwater vehicle, or AUV).
+Our subsea robotic product, Aquanaut, is a vehicle that begins its mission in a hydrodynamically efficient configuration which enables efficient transit to the worksite (i.e., operating as an autonomous underwater vehicle, or "AUV").
 During transit (operating in survey mode), Aquanaut's sensor suite provides capability to observe and inspect subsea assets or other subsea features.
 Once it arrives at the worksite, Aquanaut transforms its hull configuration to expose two work-class capable, electric manipulators that can perform dexterous tasks with (supervised), or without (autonomous), direct human involvement.
-In this intervention mode, the vehicle has capabilities similar to a conventional Remotely Operated Vehicles (ROV).
-The ability to operate in both AUV and ROV modes is a quality unique to Nauticus' subsea robot and is protected under a US Patent.
-To take advantage of these special configuration qualities, Nauticus has developed underwater acoustic communication technology, called Wavelink, Nauticus' over -the-horizon remote connectivity solution, which removes the need for long umbilicals to connect the robot with topside vessels.
-Eliminating these umbilicals and communicating with the robot through acoustic or other latent, laser, or RF methods reduces much of the system infrastructure that is currently required for ROV servicing operations and is at the heart of Nauticus' value proposition.
+In this intervention mode, the vehicle has capabilities similar to a conventional remotely operated vehicle ("ROV").
+The ability to operate in both AUV and ROV modes is a quality unique to our subsea robot and is protected under a U.S. patent.
+To take advantage of these special configuration qualities, we have developed underwater acoustic communication technology, called Wavelink, our over-the-horizon remote connectivity solution, which removes the need for long umbilicals to connect the robot with topside vessels.
+Eliminating these umbilicals and communicating with the robot through acoustic or other latent, laser, or RF methods reduces much of the system infrastructure that is currently required for ROV servicing operations and is core to our value proposition.